alkhe/fluxette/README.md

 }
 ```

 Then, create your stores.
-Stores are values bound to pure functions (reducers) that reduce an action into your state, much like an accumulator.
+Stores are values (primitives, arrays, objects) bound to pure functions (reducers) that reduce an action into your state, much like an accumulator.
 All reducers should have the signature: `(oldstate, action) => newstate`.
+While you don't necessary have to use pure functions, it is recommended to do so to keep a maintainable project.
 `fluxette` provides a store creator function, which takes an initial state and your reducers.
 Stores should be fast and synchronous, so that rehydration is easy.

 **stores.js**